Know Before You Go - Cross Country Skiing

 What should I wear/bring?

 In need of new gear?
-Check out our Nordic retail store!
+Check out our Retail Shop, located in the Day Lodge!

 90 kilometres of trails - where should I go?

 We recommend asking our Guest Services team upon your arrival, who will be able to recommend the perfect trail for you!
 Check our trail map and trail conditions (link below) and review trails according to your ability and fitness.
-Be realistic with the duration of your ski session, especially if you are a beginner.
-Start your tour with appropriate clothing, some hydration and fuel depending on length of your trip, and the trail map (take a hard copy, available at Guest Services - do not rely on your cell phone/the online map as your electronic device may die in cold conditions).
+Be realistic with the duration of your session, especially if you are a beginner.
+Start your tour with appropriate clothing, some hydration and fuel, depending on the length of your trip.
+Ensure you have a hard copy of our trail map (available at Guest Services), as electronic devices may stop functioning in the cold.

 Beginner / Intermediate trails:

-A great, easy trail to start on is the Neverland trail that leaves right from the Day Lodge and follows flat and forgiving terrain for 3.8 km.
-The trail leads along Olympic Games and sport-related interpretive signage and multiple Olympic photo ops.
-If you are a little more advanced and feel comfortable with moderate up- and downhills, the Madeley Creek trail gives beginners a longer trek through beautiful west coast forest, or climb up the Top of the World trail!
-You can also check out Porters Glide, which is one of our easy, dog-friendly trails!
+A great, easy trail to start on is the Neverland trail that leaves right from the Day Lodge and follows flat and forgiving terrain for approximately 4 km.
+The trail leads through the Cross Country Stadium used in the Olympic Games, and you will find sport-related interpretive signage and multiple Olympic photo ops.
+If you are a little more advanced and feel comfortable with moderate up- and downhills, the Madeley Creek trail gives beginners a longer trek through the beautiful west coast forest, or climb up the Top of the World trail!
+You can also check out Porter's Glide, which is one of our beginner-friendly, dog-friendly trails!

 Intermediate / Advanced Trails:

-More experienced skiers should explore the trail network by the biathlon range and around/above the cross-country stadium for some serious climbing and fun descents.
+More experienced skiers should explore the trail network located around the Biathlon Range and around/above the Cross Country Stadium for some serious climbing and fun descents.
 Those are the same trails that Olympic legends won their medals on in 2010!
-If you are looking for serenity in old-growth forests, great views and rolling climbs and descents, check out our advanced signature trails such as Norwegian Woods, Howe it Goes or Loon Lake Loop, or go exploring past the ski jumps for a loop around Mountain View, Lower Line Road and Top of the World.
+If you are looking for serenity in old-growth forests, great views and rolling climbs and descents, check out our advanced signature trails such as Norwegian Woods, Howe it Goes or Loon Lake Loop.
+If you wish, you can go exploring past the ski jumps for a loop around Mountain View, Lower Line Road and Top of the World.

 Did you know that we have over 40 km of dog-friendly ski trails?